 Our menus and lunchtime routines are regularly reviewed on the back of feedback from parents and contributions from children on the School Council to ensure that the All Saints’ lunch experience delivers on health, nutrition, fulfillment and fun.

 The school cooks its own freshly prepared hot meals on-site, with most ingredients sourced locally.

 Menus run on a three-week cycle.
 These menus are produced by our own kitchen staff and the healthy school’s coordinator in accordance with current nutritional legislation.

-Children are also able to help themselves to the salad bar and bread which is available daily.
+Children are also able to help themselves to the salad bar which is available daily.
 Each day there is a dessert on the menu and yoghurt and fresh fruit are provided daily as another dessert option.